AR2202/Colourful/README.md

 ## Syntax

 In Colourful, only pre-defined or user-defined colours have meaning.
-All other characters (with the exception of the special form for colour definitions), including parentheses, are treated as comments.
+All other characters, including parentheses, are treated as comments.
 It is therefore possible to write a program as an entire story or poem, with only the colours having meaning.
 Due to these syntax rules, every program is valid Colourful syntax and it is impossible for syntax errors to occur.
 In a correct implementation of Colourful, parse errors are not possible either, nor are any compilation errors or runtime exceptions.

 Ideally, only ASCII characters should be used in a Colourful program.